 In spite of staff being generally supportive of the recommendations contained in the report, there was disappointment in the Minister's confirmation that the Court Security and Prisoner Transportation Funding Program will not be enhanced.
-On the basis of the foregoing, County Council deemed the mandate of the Local Court Security Advisory Committee to be redundant, therefore a Terms of Reference for this Advisory Committee was not renewed for the next term of Council.
+On the basis of the foregoing, County Council deemed the mandate of the Local Court Security Advisory Committee to be redundant, therefore a Terms of Reference for this Advisory Committee was not renewed for the next term of Council and advocacy for increased funding ceased at that time.